 NCF financing is allocated on a competitive basis with calls for proposals arranged annually.
-Since 2009, seven calls for proposals have been organised and the NCF portfolio comprises of over 80 projects across Africa, Asia and Latin America.
+Since 2009, eight calls for proposals have been organised and the NCF portfolio comprises of over 80 projects across Africa, Asia and Latin America.

 The NCF application process is a two-stage process with a concept note and full proposal.
-The application in the concept note stage is intended to be brief, focusing on the fulfilment of the basic eligibility criteria as well as the following key aspects: business viability, climate change relevance and innovativeness.
-After the pre-screening, which reviews whether projects fulfil the basic eligibility criteria, an Evaluation Committee will score the concept notes that fulfil the eligibility criteria.
+The application in the concept note stage is intended to be brief, focusing on the fulfilment of the basic eligibility criteria as well as the following key aspects: business concept viability, innovativeness. climate change relevance and justification for NCF financing.
+After the pre-screening, which reviews whether projects fulfil basic eligibility criteria, an Evaluation Committee will score eligible concept notes.
 The highest scoring proposals will then be invited to submit a detailed full proposal.

-Approximately 20-25 project proposals will be shortlisted at the concept note stage and invited to submit full proposals1.
+Approximately 30 project proposals will be shortlisted at the concept note stage and invited to submit full proposals1.
 After the full proposal evaluation, the highest scoring full proposals will be invited for due diligence interviews.
 NDF's management gives final project approval and only after that will contract negotiations commence between the lead Nordic partner and NDF.
 The aim is to finance between 12 and 15 projects per call.

-These application guidelines cover the concept note stage for NCF's eighth call for proposal.
+These application guidelines cover the concept note stage for NCF's ninth call for proposal.